Learn About The Law

 b.
 State-funded road and bridge construction and maintenance, and transportation support costs including staffing, facilities, and operational expenditures on the state highway system.

 c.
-State-funded road and bridge construction and maintenance activities within the state but off of the state highway system.
+State-funded road, bridge, and other infrastructure construction and maintenance activities within the state but off of the state highway system.
 The director shall establish the terms and provisions of the program.

 2. All money derived from the investment of the flexible transportation fund or any portion of the fund, must be credited to the flexible transportation fund.
 The director shall monthly transmit all moneys collected and received under this chapter to the state treasurer to be transferred and credited to the flexible transportation fund.